lalaithion/BinaryVisualization/README.md

 ## Requirements

 ### User Requirements
+* 1. As a user I would like a graphical interface to easily manipulate the program with
-* Graphical Interface
+  * 8 hours
+* 2. As a user, I would like to have a file uploading feature so I can run the program on arbitrary binaries
-* File Input
+  * 1 hour
+* 3. As a user, I would like the product to generate a visual representation of a binary file to anaylze
-* Visualization Generation
+  * 8 hours
+* 4. As a user, I want saving capabilities to store my requirements
-* Saving Capabilities
+  * 1 hour

 ### Functional Requirements
-* Load Binary Data
-* Render Image in OpenGL
+* 5. As a programmer, I'd like the program to be able to load binary data so that it could be visually encoded
+  * 3 hours
+* 6. As a programmer, I'd like to render the image in OpenGL to allow for fast rendering
+  * 8 hours
-* Formal Data with C++
+* 7. Formal Data with C++

 ### Non-Functional Requirements
+* 8. As a user I'd like a compact UI to make it easier to interact with the program
+  * 4 hours
+* 9. As a l33t h4x0r I'd like it to look sweet, like movie hacking, so I can look aw3s0m3!
-* Compact UI
+  * 3 hours
-* Looks Sweet, like Movie Hacking